Follower Agnostic Methods for Stackelberg Games: MOTIVATING EXAMPLE: INCENTIVE DESIGN IN ROUTING GAMES

 \end{corollary}

-A detailed proof of Theorem \ref{thm: ConvergenceStationary} is deferred to Appendix.
-Below we provide a brief proof sketch outlining the key steps. \paragraph{Proof sketch for Theorem \ref{thm: ConvergenceStationary}.} We know that for non-convex smooth function, gradient descent converges to a stationary point (at a rate of \(\mc{O}(1/T)\)).
-However, the key point of departure of \eqref{eq: UpperLevel} from standard gradient descent is the presence of bias in the gradient estimate.
+\begin{remark} We know that for non-convex smooth functions, gradient descent converges to a stationary point (at a rate of \(\mc{O}(1/\sqrt{T})\)).
+However, the key point of departure of \eqref{eq: UpperLevel} from standard gradient descent is the presence of bias in the gradient estimator.
 Consequently, the key component of the proof is to bound the error in the gradient estimator \eqref{eq: GradEstimator}.
-We note that
+This is because the estimator can be decomposed as \( \ZO(x_t;\delta_t,v_t) = \nabla \tilde{f}(x_t) + \mc{E}_t^{(1)} + \mc{E}_t^{(2)} + \mc{E}_t^{(3)}, \) where